mrmanian/Pirate-Chat/README.md

         npm install -g webpack
         npm install --save-dev webpack
         npm install socket.io-client --save

+Let us also install packages used for linting, checking coverage and using circleci.

+        pip install pylint --upgrade
+        sudo $(which pip) install black
+        pip install alchemy-mock
+        pip install coverage
+        npm install -g eslint
+        npm init
+        eslint --init

+Accept the default options for eslint or configure it to your liking.

 Install a couple other npm packages I used for styling and creating login buttons.